freedomofpress/securedrop/docs/https_source_interface.rst

-While the `CAB forum`_ has specified that ``.onion`` certificates may have a maximum lifetime of 15 months, we have heard that some folks have run into issues with such certificates, and currently it seems safest to give the certificte a validity period of 12 months.
+While the `CAB forum`_ has specified that ``.onion`` certificates may have a maximum lifetime of 15 months, we have heard that some folks have run into issues with such certificates, and currently it seems safest to give the certificate a validity period of 12 months.

 .. tip:: Be patient!
 HTTPS certificates for ``.onions`` are a recent and fairly niche development, so you may run into various issues while trying to obtain